 - Everyone Colour a Part: Enlarge an A4 size colouring picture to A3 size (or just enlarge to any size).
 Cut that in half and enlarge each of those A4 size pages into A3 size.
 Keep repeating this and you can enlarge one colouring picture as large as you like.
 Children can each colour a part of the picture and it can be put together to decorate a wall.

-- Students make the visual aid: Each child can colour a different scene.
+- Group Picture Story: If you have a number of pictures of the same story each child can colour a different scene.
 Put the pictures together for a flip chart to tell the story.

 - Art exhibition: Use various methods to colour pictures from the stories you study each week.
 Collect the pictures each week.
 Send out invitations and then have a time when parents or others can come and view the pictures.
 The children can be the guides to explain the pictures to the guests.